-The discovery of spray drying is rooted in the science of particle technology, with Charles A. La Mont of New York / USA claiming invention of a method of desiccating egg-batter into fine particles (1865).
-Spray drying is simply the removal of water from solute materials, thereby creating dry particles.
-From a cannabis perspective, dry powder has less weight and volume compared to liquid, which can reduce transportation costs and storage space requirements.
-The creation of cannabis micro-particles allow for endless possibilities in the design of drug delivery systems.
-Current research and development efforts by Le Herbe has demonstrated that spray drying is a key technology in the future of cannabis formulations.
+The discovery of spray drying is rooted in the science of particle technology.
+Charles A. La Mont of New York / USA claiming invention of a method of desiccating egg-batter into fine particles (1865).
+Spray drying is simply the removal of water from a slurry, thereby creating dry particles.
+From a cannabis perspective, dry powder has less weight and volume compared to liquid.
+Powder can reduce transportation costs, storage space, and refrigeration requirements.
+Cannabis powder has a shelf life of 3 years compared to 1 year for liquid nanoemulsions.
+The creation of microparticles allow for endless possibilities in the design of THC drug delivery systems.
+Cannabis powder is a collection of microparticles with a size range of 2-50µm (micron).
+Current research and development efforts by Le Herbe has demonstrated that spray drying is a key technology in the future of cannabis formulations like cannabis beverages, artisan chocolate, vegan gummies, and much more.
 The information shared here is meant to spur innovation in our industry.
 We feel that open source is the best option for producing high quality cannabis research that leads to better products for everyone.

 Growing consumer demand for eco-friendly technology and healthy formulations has attracted Le Herbe to develop this technology for the cannabis industry.
-Spray drying THC, CBD, CBG, CBN, and CBC offer several advantages including but not limited to:
+Spray drying cannabinoids like THC, CBD, CBG, CBN, and CBC offer several advantages including, but not limited to:

 - Fast & Continuous Process